By RODNEY HOemail@example.com

 “Love Thy Neighbor” OWN (fourth season concluded, one more season left)

-“Don’t Be Tardy” Bravo (fifth season concluded)
+“Don’t Be Tardy” Bravo (sixth season in production)

 SHOWS THAT SHOOT PART TIME IN ATLANTA